When does IV identification not restrict outcomes?: Illustrative examples from the brute force search

 \subsubsection{3 treatments, binary instrument}

-Suppose that the instrument is binary and $\mathcal{T} = \{0,1,2\}$.
-With no restrictions on selection behavior, there are $3^{|\mathcal{Z}|}=9$ conceivable selection types.
-Table \ref{table:bruteforceresults} reports that in this case there are seven selection models that afford a total of 9 distinct outcome-agnostic identification results.
+Now suppose that the instrument is binary and $\mathcal{T} = \{0,1,2\}$.
+With no restrictions on selection behavior, there are $3^{|\mathcal{Z}|}=9$ conceivable response types.
+Table \ref{table:bruteforceresults} reports that in this case there are five selection models that afford a total of five distinct outcome-nonrestrictive identification results.
 These results are all listed in Appendix \ref{sec:catalog}.

-For example, consider a selection model $\mathcal{G}$ that has $T(z)$ increasing in $z$, but rules out always-1 takers and individuals that move from $t=0$ to $t=1$ when $z$ is increased from 0 to 1.
-This restriction leaves the following four response types:

-The brute force approach reveals that two treatment effects $\Delta^{t,t'}_c$ are identified in this choice model.
-Indeed, we can construct a binary collection as follows: for $t=1$, let $\alpha = (0,1)$, and for $t=0$ let $\alpha = (1,-1)$.
-This yields:
+As an example that may be empirically relevant, consider a selection model that has $T(z)$ increasing in $z$, but rules out always-1 takers and individuals that skip from $t=0$ to $t=2$ when $z$ is increased from 0 to 1.
+This restriction leaves four response types: always-0 takers, always-2 takers, individuals who move from treatment 0 to treatment 1, and individuals who move from treatment 1 to treatment 2.
+SM.3.2.1 reported in Appendix \ref{sec:catalog} reveals that two treatment effects $\Delta^{t,t'}_c$ are identified in this choice model.
+For example, the quantity